Blog Post Thumbnail

 Embracing a hybrid model is one of the most direct ways to cut office costs.
 When employees have the flexibility to work from home some of the time, you naturally need less space.
 This translates into immediate savings on rent, utilities, and other facility-related expenses.
 According to Brex, letting employees work from home can save a lot of money on office costs.
 It’s a true win-win: your team gets the autonomy they value, and the company reduces its financial footprint.
 Adopting a hybrid work software helps you manage this new way of working without the administrative headache.

-Make Meeting Rooms More Efficient
+Use Your Meeting Rooms More Efficiently

 We’ve all been in meetings that could have been an email.
 But beyond wasting time, inefficient meetings waste money and tie up your most valuable real estate: your conference rooms.
 A large company can lose over $100 million a year to unproductive meetings.
 To combat this, set clear agendas, define goals, and stick to the schedule.
 A great way to support this is by using a meeting room booking software to prevent double-bookings and free up rooms when meetings end early.
 This ensures that when your team needs to collaborate, they have a dedicated space ready for them.